 You may want to consider whether you’re trying to reach local readers, as your domain extension and name can affect who finds you.
 Adding a city, state, or region to your blog title can make a unique, memorable, and effective domain name.

-The Hostinger domain search tool shows you if your domain name ideas are available, and it displays pricing for different extensions, from .com and .net to a wide array of others.
+Bluehost shows you if your domain name ideas are available, and it displays pricing for different extensions, from .com and .net to a wide array of others.
 It also has tips for making your domain name easy to find online.